SceneExpander: Text-Guided 3D Scene Expansion via Free-Form View Insertion: Experiments

 \tit{Evaluation Protocol and Metrics} We evaluate two aspects: \emph{preservation} of the captured region and \emph{expansion} quality under view insertion.

 \textit{Image-space fidelity metrics.} To measure preservation in the captured region, we render the final reconstruction from the original camera poses and compare the renderings with the captured images using PSNR, SSIM~\cite{wang2004image}, and LPIPS~\cite{zhang2018unreasonable}.
 PSNR and SSIM quantify pixel-level and structural similarity, while LPIPS measures perceptual similarity.
-Together, they reflect whether incorporating the inserted view degrades the originally observed content.

 \textit{VLM-based evaluation.} Expansion quality is hard to quantify because the inserted view can be 3D-misaligned and the newly introduced region lacks ground truth.
 Following prior work on using vision-enabled GPT models as human-aligned evaluators~\cite{wu2024gpt}, we use a GPT model to score each result on a 5-point scale (1--5) for two criteria: GPT-IS (insertion satisfaction), evaluating whether the prompt-requested content is realized, and GPT-RQ (rendering quality), evaluating the visual quality and stability of navigation renderings, including potential degradation of the captured region.